bonvtt123/WBAN-testing/README.md

   - Timestamp: collected in the form mm/dd/yy H:M:S.

 ### Implementation:
-Initially, the smartphone collects data over a specified window size (n = 5 minutes) and predicts the next window.
-It also runs a sampling algorithm to determine data collection requests to the phone.
+Initially, the smartphone collects data over a specified window size (n = 5 minutes).
+After this period, the phone sends the data to the server.
+The server then predicts the next 5 minutes of data and runs a sampling algorithm to determine the data collection decisions, which are sent back to the phone.
 After that, at the start of each 5-minute prediction window, the server uses the data from the previous window to make predictions (replacing assumptions with actual observed data).
 The sever then runs sampling algorithm to select sampling epochs (each of 1 minute) in this window and sends the decision to the phone via WiFi.
 The phone then sends a sampling request to FitBit at the